Karenvn/data_note/README.md

 python -m data_note --profile darwin --template_file ~/genome_note_templates/dtol_template.md bioprojects.txt
 ```

 `plant` is the profile name for a subset of DToL notes.
-It currently inherits the Darwin table and figure plan, but gives plant notes a dedicated profile name so they can diverge later without affecting DToL notes.
+It uses the Darwin table and figure plan, but gives plant notes a dedicated profile name so they can diverge later without affecting other DToL notes.
 It is also the profile that adds plant flow cytometry metadata.
-It works with plant-specific templates such as:
+It works with plant-specific templates, e.g.:

 ```bash
 python -m data_note --profile plant --template_file ~/genome_note_templates/dtol_plant_template.md bioprojects.txt